10 Coffee Table Books on Art Worth Owning

 Okay, I know I said I selected 10 books, but I couldn’t choose between these two about Martin Parr, so you choose.

-Parr, who passed away just last December, chronicled everyday life through his photographs.
+Parr, who passed away just last December, chronicled everyday life through his lens.
 While his images might appear to be mundane, they are actually bittersweet slices of humanity that make us laugh and cringe at the same time.

 SHOP: